earthly/codespaces-example/README.md

 An example of how to use Earthly with Docker in Codespaces.

+The repo is provided as a template for any new repos you would like to create using Earthly.
+For setup steps for existing repositories select from the [Setup](#Setup) sections below.

 ## Overview

 Earthly can be run from within configured Codespaces as part of your customized dev environments.
 It can be added either by: